plone/training/mastering-plone/volto_overrides.rst

 Copy that file into ``src/customizations/components/theme/View/NewsItemView.jsx``.

-After restarting Volto the new file is used when diplaying a News Item.
+After restarting Volto the new file is used when displaying a News Item.
 To make sure your file is used add a small change before or after the text.
 If it shows up you're good to go.